-Fuel Costs and maintenance/repair of vehicles (not under contract) consists of the cost of fuel, maintenance, and repair for state owned, MCSAP related vehicles (60%).
-Fuel and Maintenance will cost considerably more, but we are only expensing for this amount for this grant due to budget constraints.
+Fuel Costs and maintenance/repair of vehicles (not under contract) consists of the cost of fuel, maintenance, and repair for state owned vehicles used by New Entrant.

 Hazardous Materials Enforcement Software

 Annual license fees for Hazardous Materials Inspection Software for enforcement planning and educational/outreach activities.
 This software is used to enhance officers'/inspectors' ability to perform accurate and efficient inspections of drivers, vehicles, and carriers engaged in the transportation of hazardous materials.
 It is also used by officers who are certified to perform Level VI Inspections.